 Each individual applying to work with animals or requesting access to the Animal Care Facility must complete the following training and immunization requirements:

 These online training modules are designed to provide an understanding of animal research regulations and proper care and handling of animals in a research setting.
-To access the training modules, follow the steps provided below:
+Contact the IACUC Coordinator, Julia Kissling, at email@example.com to be registered for training.
+After you receive a confirmation email, follow the steps provided below:

-- Log-In Instructions: The username is "uta" and the password is "animals".
+- Log-In Instructions: The username is your email address and the password is "animals".

 - The Base Module (The Humane Care & Use of Laboratory Animals)